BABS00N/DTBU/README.md

 - Since the final file is not overwritten, but supplemented, you can simply specify the same file name when loading again and, as a link to the page, indicate the one on which the code stopped.
 - You can download different version of  [chromedriver](https://github.com/jsnjack/chromedriver), which will suit your chrome.

-### P.s.s.
+### P.p.s.
 Perhaps in the future I'll update this program.